 For Afib Patients, Family Members, and Caregivers

-If you have atrial fibrillation, or think that you might, or a family member has it, you're probably wondering what to do.
-We understand what you are going through and what you are feeling.
-We've been there, too.
+If you have atrial fibrillation or think that you or a family member has it, you’re probably wondering what to do.
+We understand what you’re going through and what you’re feeling.
+We’ve been there, too.

-Our goal is to provide you with information and perspectives about living with atrial fibrillation, and to help you find an atrial fibrillation treatment or cure.
-We're patients and caregivers helping other patients and caregivers, and are here to help you overcome your atrial fibrillation.
-You are not alone.
+Our goal is to provide you with information and perspectives about living with afib and to help you find an atrial fibrillation treatment or cure.
+We’re patients and caregivers helping other patients and caregivers and are here to help you overcome your atrial fibrillation.
+You’re not alone.

-- News and events — news, events, audios, and video interviews with top afib doctors.
+- News and events—news, events, audios, and video interviews with top afib doctors.
 This part of the site contains a wealth of information.
 If you sign up for the newsletter, it will alert you to new stories here.
-At the bottom of the page is an Atrial Fibrillation News Feed, which we encourage bookmarking and checking often.

 - How to Push Back if Medicare or Other Health Insurance Says “No” to Atrial Fibrillation Treatment